Skip to main content

 When to skip Care.com

-• You only need pet care (not childcare or housekeeping) — Rover is simpler + insurance included
+• You only need pet care (not childcare or housekeeping): Rover is simpler and includes insurance

-• You book sporadically (1-2 sittings/year) — subscription cost doesn’t make sense
+• You book sporadically (1-2 sittings per year): the subscription cost does not make sense

 • You want chargeback protection for payment disputes